 Breast implants are not lifetime devices.
 Implants wear out just like everything else in life, and they should be replaced (exchanged) for a new pair every 10-15 years for silicone, or every 6-8 years for saline.
 Exchanging breast implants is not mandatory, but it is a conservative recommendation based on the idea of avoiding problems before they occur, rather than fixing them once they have already happened.
-If you are perfectly happy with the size, shape, and position of your old breast implants, then you should consider a simple exchange for a new pair if you have silicone implants that are 10-15 years old, of if you have saline implants that are 6-8 years old.
-You can learn more about Breast Implant Exchange surgery by clicking here However, if you have a problem or complication with your breast implants, keep reading for more information about Breast Implant Revision surgery.
+If you are perfectly happy with the size, shape, and position of your old breast implants, then you should consider breast implant exchange for a new pair if you have silicone implants that are 10-15 years old, of if you have saline implants that are 6-8 years old.
+If you have a problem or complication with your breast implants, keep reading for more information about Breast Implant Revision surgery.

 - Implants that are too small.
 Everyone knows that breast implant that are too large always look a little fake, but most women don’t realize that implants that are too small can also look fake and unnatural!
 Properly sized breast implants should not only match the dimensions of the breast itself, but they should also match the dimensions of the chest and rib cage.
 Implants that are too small can appear very flat and too far apart, which can look just as unnatural as a giant pair of implants.
 Exchanging implants for a larger, more natural, size is a fairly simple procedure with a minimal recovery period (most patient can go back to work within 24-48 hours), but the results can be amazing!